orenavidan/orenavidan.github.io/README.md

 The notebook of the project can be found [here](https://github.com/orenavidan/orenavidan.github.io/blob/main/Big_Data_Final_Project_Small_file_problem_in_Object_Storage_v2.ipynb).
 This README file only contains basic explanations about the project.

+## Setup and configuration
+The setup includes pip installing and importing of the Lithops package, that will enable us to access files stored on IBM Cloud.
+Part of the configuration would be to provide lithops with the name of the user, the bucket, a public and private keys, and more.

+In addition, we will import SQLite and Pandas that will be used in the Shuffle phase and the time package for measuring the time it took to perform the two experiments.

 ## Program flow and main functions